-InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 9.3 Candidate adapts practice to meet the needs of each learner in an ethical and responsible manner.VDOE 6 Candidate is not honest in interactions with colleagues, learners, and the public.
+InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 9.3 Candidate adapts practice to meet the needs of each learner in an ethical and responsible manner.
+Candidate is not honest in interactions with colleagues, learners, and the public.
 Candidate is honest in interactions with colleagues, and classroom instruction.
-Candidate displays high standards of honesty, integrity, and confidentiality in instructional planning and interactions with colleagues, learners, and the public.
-Candidate consistently exhibits the highest standards of honesty, integrity, and confidentiality and takes a leadership role with colleagues to uphold ethical practices.
+Candidate displays high standards of honesty, integrity, and confidentiality in instructional planning and interactions with colleagues, learners, Candidate consistently exhibits the highest standards of honesty, integrity, and confidentiality and takes a leadership role with VDOE 6 and the public. colleagues to uphold ethical practices.
 6a.
 Uphold high standards of competence and integrity and exercise sound judgment in the practice of the professional Candidate describes without examples of his/her commitment to upholding high standards of competence for students, practicing integrity and exercising sound judgment in the practice of the profession.
 DO NOT USE Candidate can describe and provide examples of his/her commitment to upholding high standards of competence for students, practicing integrity and exercising sound judgment in the practice of the profession.
 Candidate can describe and provide examples of his/her commitment to upholding high standards of competence for students, practicing integrity and exercising sound judgment in the practice of the profession.
 Candidate can describe the value of adhering to professional standards.

-InTASC Key Element CEC Key Element 1 2 3 4 Evidence Licincia Does Not Meet Approaching Meets Exceeds 6e.
+InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 6e.
 Observes school policies and procedures.
 Candidate violates school policies and procedures.
 DO NOT USE Candidate observes school policies and procedures.
 Candidate consistently observes and enforces school policies and procedures.
 6f.
 Demonstrates effective oral communication skills.
 Candidate's oral communication is difficult to understand or follow, making it ineffective.
 DO NOT USE Candidate demonstrates effective oral communication skills.
 Candidate demonstrates highly effective oral communication skills making material presented verbally easy to understand and follow.
 6g.
 Demonstrates effective written communication skills.
 Candidate's written communication is difficult to understand or follow, making it ineffective.
 DO NOT USE Candidate demonstrates effective written communication skills.
 Candidate demonstrates highly effective written communication skills making material presented in writing easy to understand and follow.

-InTASC Key Element CEC Key Element 1 Does Not Meet 2 Approaching 3 Meets 4 Exceeds Evidence 10.1 Candidates seeks appropriate leadership roles and opportunities to take responsibility for learning.
-Candidate engages in no professional development activities to enhance knowledge or skill.
+InTASC Key CEC Key 1 2 3 4 Evidence Element Element Does Not Meet Approaching Meets Exceeds 10.1 Candidates seeks appropriate leadership roles and opportunities to take responsibility for learning.
+VDOE 6 Candidate engages in no professional development activities to enhance knowledge or skill.
 Candidate participates in leadership activities to a limited extent when they are convenient.
-Instructional leadership may or may not be focused Candidate accepts leadership roles that enhance learning and focus on meeting learner needs.
+Instructional leadership may or may not be focused on learning.
+Candidate accepts leadership roles that enhance learning and focus on meeting learner needs.
 Candidate seeks out opportunities for leadership roles that enhance content knowledge and pedagogical skill and focus on meeting learning needs.
-VDOE 6 on learning.